Squeegee: Window cleaning

+Tools can be equipped with swivel mechanisms - which is convenient if you need to reach the farthest part of the window or the surface has a rounded configuration.

 Techniques

 The "swivel method", or "fan method" as it is referred to by professionals, uses a series of strokes combined with turns that hold the water away from the leading edge of the squeegee; when the turn is completed in the opposing direction, there is no water and no dirt left isolated.
 Straight strokes, either horizontally or vertically, are normally much more efficient than “fanning” when using fixed handle squeegees; however, this method leads to more streaks and missed spots.
 If a few spots are missed, a chamois leather cloth works better for touch up than a towel of cloth or paper.

 In 1992, Willie Erken invented the pivoting handle squeegee.

 Using a squeegee for window cleaning may sometimes produce run lines.
 These are caused by cleaning fluid being pushed up into the top edge of the window, or by fluid flowing from under the rubber blade into the dry area of the glass.
 The latter of these cases may be prevented by holding the squeegee at a slight angle relative to the direction in which it is being moved, directing fluid flow towards the wet area of the glass.

+Worn-out squeegee rubbers and damaged equipment will negatively affect cleaning results.

 Another method used by window cleaners is to tap the blade on an already wet area of the glass to remove any excess water on the rubber blade.
 Alternatively the rubber blade can be dried with a towel, although this method is slower and not practical when using extension poles.

 According to Guinness World Records, the world's fastest window cleaner is Terry Burrows of South Ockendon, Essex, England, who cleaned three standard 114.3 × 114.3 cm office windows set in a frame in 9.24 seconds at the National Exhibition Centre in Birmingham in March 2005.
 He used a 11.75 in squeegee and 2.37 USgal of water.